Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 Veterans United Foundation Scholarship

-The Details: This scholarship is for family members of service members and veterans to achieve their educational dreams.
+The Details: This scholarship helps family members of service members and veterans achieve their educational dreams.
 It is funded by contributions from Veterans United Home Loans and its employees.

-To qualify, they must be a surviving child of a deceased service member from a service-related death or a veteran with a 100% service-connected disability.
-They must be currently enrolled or planning to enroll in a college or university by the Spring semester of each school year.
-They must be pursuing an associate, bachelor’s, graduate, post-graduate, or doctoral degree.
+To qualify, they must be the surviving child of a deceased service member from a service-related death or a veteran with a 100% service-connected disability.
+They must be currently enrolled or planning to enroll in a college or university by the Spring semester of each school year and pursuing an associate, bachelor’s, graduate, postgraduate, or doctoral degree.

 Website for more information and to apply for this scholarship: link

 When looking into the different scholarships, make sure to double-check the eligibility requirements before you apply.
-If the date has passed for the application, check back next year as the dates usually don’t change from year to year.
-Finding extra money for a school in the form of scholarships can be a wonderful way for your military children to start their college careers.
+If the application deadline has passed, check back next year, as the dates usually don’t change from year to year.
+Finding extra money for a school through scholarships can be a wonderful way for your military children to start their college careers.

 Find Scholarships for the Children of Military and Veterans